Rob Simonsen

-Rob Simonsen is an American composer based in Los Angeles.
+Rob Simonsen is an American composer and conductor.
+He is best known for his scores in films such as 500 Days of Summer (2009), The Age of Adaline (2015), Gifted (2017), The Only Living Boy in New York (2017), Tully (2018), Love, Simon (2018), The Front Runner (2018), The Way Back (2020), Ghostbusters: Afterlife (2021), The Adam Project (2022), The Whale (2022), Deadpool & Wolverine (2024), It Ends with Us (2024) and Elio (2025), and the television series Life in Pieces (2015–2019).
+He is also known for collaborating with directors Marc Webb, Julia Hart, Jason Reitman, Shawn Levy, Darren Aronofsky, Henry Joost and Ariel Schulman.

 Early life

 Simonsen began playing the piano by ear at an early age.
 His grandmother was a voice teacher and music was around him in his family home.
 He later studied music at Southern Oregon University, the University of Oregon and Portland State University.

 Career

 Rob's first break into film composing was the independent feature Westender in 2003.
 In 2004 he teamed up with composer Mychael Danna and has provided additional music and arrangements on Surf's Up, Fracture, Moneyball, and the Oscar-winning Life of Pi.
 Simonsen and Danna co-wrote the score of (500) Days of Summer, and Joss Whedon's television series Dollhouse.
-Simonsen's work includes the Sundance Film Festival features The Way, Way Back and The Spectacular Now; the Lionsgate feature film The Age of Adaline; and most recently Love, Simon and Stargirl.
+Also among Simonsen's work includes the Sundance Film Festival features The Way, Way Back and The Spectacular Now, The Age of Adaline, Love, Simon, The Way Back, and Stargirl.

 In 2009 he opened his own studio, and The Hollywood Reporter named him one of the "15 Composers Primed to Take Their Place on the A List."

 Simonsen's music can be heard in nearly all iPhone 5 ads, and he appears in them as the conductor.
 "Red", one of his tracks for iPhone 5, has gained wide recognition.
 His music was featured in Coca-Cola's 2018 Super Bowl TV spot, "The Wonder of Us".

 On September 6, 2019, Simonsen released his first solo album, Rêveries, on Sony Masterworks.